 In January 2011, we entered into a financing facility with Cantor Fitzgerald & Co., providing for the sale of up to 5 million shares of our common stock from time to time into the open market at prevailing prices.
-As of March 2, 2011, we had not sold any shares under this facility.
-We may or may not sell shares under this facility, depending on the volume and price of our common stock, as well as our capital needs and potential alternative sources of capital.
+During the year ended December 31, 2011, we sold 575,000 shares of common stock under the Cantor Agreement and raised \$2.2 million in net proceeds, after deducting commission and offering expenses.
+As of December 31, 2011, we had 4,425,000 shares available to be sold under the Cantor Agreement.
+In January 2012, we sold 2,450,000 shares of common stock under the Cantor Agreement and raised \$8.5 million in net proceeds.
+Under the terms of the Cantor Agreement, we will have the ability to sell up to 1,975,000 shares of our common stock upon the expiration or earlier waiver of our 90-day lock-up with the underwriters of our recent offering in February 2012.
+We may or may not sell additional shares under this facility, depending on the volume and price of our common stock, as well as our capital needs and potential alternative sources of capital.
 If we actively sell shares under this facility, a significant number of shares of common stock could be issued in a short period of time, although we would attempt to structure the volume and price thresholds in a way that minimizes market impact.
-Notwithstanding these control efforts, these sales, or the perceived risk of dilution from potential sales of stock through this facility, may depress our stock price or cause holders of our common stock to sell their shares, or it may encourage short selling by market participants, which could contribute to a decline in our stock price.
+Notwithstanding these control efforts, these sales, or the perceived risk of dilution from potential sales of stock through this facility, may depress our stock price.
 A decline in our stock price might impede our ability to raise capital through the issuance of additional shares of common stock or other equity securities, and may cause our stockholders to lose part or all of the value of their investment in our stock.